wp-plugins/wp-media-category-management/README.txt

 1. Activate the plugin through 'Plugins' menu in WordPress admin
 1. Adjust plugin's settings on **WP MCM -> Settings**
 1. Enjoy WordPress Media Category Management!
-1. Use shortcode `[wp_mcm category="<slug>"]` in your posts or pages, see also **WP MCM -> Shortcodes**
+1. Use shortcode `[wp_mcm taxonomy="<slug>" category="<slugs>"]` in your posts or pages, see also **WP MCM -> Shortcodes**

 == Frequently Asked Questions ==

 = How do I use this plugin? =

-On the options page, define which category to use for media: either use the standard post category or a dedicated media category.
+On the options page, define which taxonomy to use for media: either use the standard post taxonomy, a dedicated media taxonomy or a custom media taxonomy.
 Define the categories to be used for media.
-Assign categories to media, either individually or in bulk.
+Toggle category assignments to media, either individually or in bulk.
 Use category filter when adding media to posts or pages.

+= How do I use this plugin to support the media taxonomy of another plugin? =

+There are a number of plugins available for managing media categories.
+This plugin now supports the settings previously defined to support those media categories.

+Check out the **MCM Settings** page which shows an option "Media Taxonomy To Use".
+The dropdown list of this option shows a list of all taxonomies currently used by this WordPress installation.
+The option "**(P) Categories**" is the taxonomy defined by default for posts.
+The option "**MCM Categories**" is the taxonomy previously defined as "**Media Categories**" by version 1.1 and earlier of this plugin.
+If there are other taxonomies currently assigned to attachments, the list shows the corresponding taxonomy slug prefixed with **(*)**.
+When such a taxonomy is selected to be used, the taxonomy will be registered anew with the indication "**(*) Custom MCM Categories**".
+As long as this taxonomy is selected, the functionality available for "**MCM Categories**" is now available for these "**(*) Custom MCM Categories**", i.e. toggling and filtering.
+The name shown for the "**(*) Custom MCM Categories**" can be changed using the option "**Name for Custom MCM Taxonomy**" on the **MCM Settings** page.

+= How can I use the "Default Media Category"? =

+First enable the option "**Use Default Category**" on the **MCM Settings** page.
+When enabled and a media attachment has no category defined yet, the value of "**Default Media Category**" will be assigned automatically when a media attachment is added or edited.
+The default value is also used in the `[wp_mcm]` shortcode to automatically filter the attachments to be shown.

 = How do I use the shortcode of this plugin? =